-The eXpress FTA Module automatically generates full-featured fault trees using data from an eXpress systems engineering model.
+The optional eXpress FTA Module automatically generates full-featured fault trees using data from an eXpress systems engineering model.
 Fully integrated with both FMECA Plus and the eXpress diagnostics/prognostics, the resulting Fault Tree Analysis not only opens up new vistas within the realm of Diagnostic Engineering, but also provides for the dovetailing of previously independent efforts expended on Diagnostic, Reliability, Risk and Safety analysis.

 eXpress Fault Tree Analysis Integrated with Diagnostics, Prognostics and Failure Analysis (FMEA)

 Although fault trees are generated automatically within eXpress , there are many ways to customize their content, order, layout and appearance.
 This unique blend of customization and automation greatly reduces the level of effort required to create deliverable-quality fault trees – trees that have been specifically tailored to suit your particular analysis needs.

 Because eXpress captures engineering data at a depth lower than is necessary for most FTA efforts, the failure rates for primary failures in eXpress fault trees are automatically derived from the same data used for other design analysis efforts.
 Even preliminary design data, when represented as a so-called “inverted FMEA”, provides an excellent framework that can serve as a functional roadmap of the system hierarchy.
 The propagation of failure represented in this roadmap can then be studied and updated for use in the final Fault Tree Analysis.